BasavarajSM/SpringBootMysql/README.md

 If port not set explicitly then the application runs on 8080 which is the default port for spring-boot app.

+You can launch the application in your browser with the url http://localhost:8080(8080 if port not set)

 ## Built With

 * Spring Boot 1.5.9